-Associate Professor, Department of African and Afro-American Studies and Curriculum in Global Studies, and Chair, Department of African and Afro-American Studies
+Associate Professor, Department of African, African American, and Diaspora Studies and Curriculum in Global Studies, and Chair, Department of African, African American, and Diaspora Studies

 B.A.
 (Hons), Political Science and International Development, University of Toronto, Canada; M.A, Political Science, University of Toronto, Canada; Ph.
 D., Political Studies, Queen's University, Canada.